psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 # General Procedure Overview (Managers, Users)
 In general, 3D printing at the EPL works like this
-1. Create a 3D model of your print, and export it as an .stl
+1. Create a 3D model of your print, and export it as an .stl in mm.
 1. Get this print added to the 3D print queue.
-    * Either email the .stl file along with your preferences to lid@pdx.edu
+    * Either email the .stl file along with your preferences to epl+3D@pdx.edu
     * Or add the print to the queue manually
 1. Have your print sliced and priced
-	* If you are at the EPL in person, you can slice the print yourself, just have a manager calculate the resulting price.
-Don't forget to add the PreForm or GCODE to the queue.
-The Mojo has its own software on the computer next to it.
+	* If you are at the EPL in person, have a manager help you slice the model and calculate the resulting price.
+Add the PreForm or GCODE to the queue.
-	* Otherwise, the managers will do this for you and inform you of the price
 1. Pay for the print and have a manager approve that you are paid
 	* If you submitted via email, you will be sent an email by the manager asking you to pay.
 	* If you are submitting in person, you will have the opportunity to pay as we add your print to the queue